The figurative language of Mary Grimm….

 • Even now, all these years later, I can remember the feel of the ridges of sand on the bottom, the slight up-and-down-ness of the waves, the black rubber of the inner tubes as hot as the skin of an animal, the jostling of our elbows and knees.

-If you’re interested in learning more about Mary Grimm, you can read an interview with her that’s been published in the June 17/19 New Yorker.
+If you’re interested in learning more about Mary Grimm, you can read an interview with her the New Yorker published in its June 17/19 edition.

 Scroll to Top